-The Company has appointed MIMIHL to provide platform administration services (certain of which are performed by Manulife Investment Management (Hong Kong) Limited on behalf of MIMIHL) in respect of the Company, including but not limited to in the areas of marketing, legal, tax, finance, product, operations, risk and compliance.
+The Company has appointed Manulife Investment Management (Hong Kong) Limited to provide platform administration services in respect of the Company, including but not limited to in the areas of marketing, legal, tax, finance, product, operations, risk and compliance.
 In particular, such services include assisting the Directors to discharge their governance responsibilities and functions (including performance assessment of the Management Company), assisting the Directors and Management Company with evaluation and selection of the Investment Managers, and supporting the Directors and the Management Company in respect of ongoing operational and compliance oversight, risk monitoring and performance review of the Investment Managers and the Sub-Funds.